THERAPY FOR EXECUTIVE PROFESSIONALS, CEOs, and Entrepreneurs

 All therapists help clients with managing stress, but you need someone who understands the rigor of your professional goals and identity.
 You also don't want to feel awkward talking about potentially sensitive topics like wealth or business strategy.

-As a seasoned therapist with a decade of clinical experience, I'm well-versed in working with high-profile clients who experience stress in the workplace.
+As an experienced therapist with over a decade of clinical experience and business management, I'm well-versed in working with high-profile clients who experience stress in the workplace.
 In my role as a chief clinical officer for multiple Orange County mental health facilities, I know the nuances of leadership and what it's like to manage multidisciplinary teams.

 My goal is to help you feel more aligned with your work and balanced with your life.
 If you want to learn more about my process, feel free to contact me to schedule an initial consultation.